Spastic hemiplegia

 Spastic hemiplegia is a neuromuscular condition of spasticity that results in the muscles on one side of the body being in a constant state of contraction.
 It is the "one-sided version" of spastic diplegia.
 It falls under the mobility impairment umbrella of cerebral palsy.
 About 20–30% of people with cerebral palsy have spastic hemiplegia.
 Due to brain or nerve damage, the brain is constantly sending action potentials to the neuromuscular junctions on the affected side of the body.
 Similar to strokes, damage on the left side of the brain affects the right side of the body and damage on the right side of the brain affects the left side of the body.
-Other side can be effected for lesser extent.
+Other side can be effected to a lesser extent.

 The affected side of the body is rigid, weak and has low functional abilities.
 In most cases, the upper extremity is much more affected than the lower extremity.
 This could be due to preference of hand usage during early development.
 If both arms are affected, the condition is referred to as double hemiplegia.
 Some patients with spastic hemiplegia only experience minor impairments, where in severe cases one side of the body could be completely paralyzed.
 The severity of spastic hemiplegia is dependent upon the degree of the brain or nerve damage.

 Presentation

 Complications

 The muscle spasticity can cause gait patterns to be awkward and jerky.
 The constant spastic state of the muscle can lead to bone and tendon deformation, further complicating the patient's mobility.
-Many patients with spastic hemiplegia are subjected to canes, walkers and even wheelchairs.
+Many patients with spastic hemiplegia use canes, walkers and even wheelchairs.
 Due to the decrease in weight bearing, patients are at a higher risk of developing osteoporosis.
 An unhealthy weight can further complicate mobility.
 Patients with spastic hemiplegia are a high risk for experiencing seizures.
 Oromotor dysfunction puts patients at risk for aspiration pneumonia.
 Visual field deficits can cause impaired two-point discrimination.
 Many patients experience the loss of sensation in the arms and legs on the affected side of the body.
 Nutrition is essential for the proper growth and development for a child with spastic hemiplegia.